lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 Step 2.
 Making a multi-band light curve on a single plot
 =========================================================

 2.1.
 Our goal here is to plot a multi-band light curve with flux measurements in different bands appearing in different colors.
-This is not currently supported by the Portal functionality, but is in the Portal development plan.
+This is not currently supported by the Portal functionality, but is in the Portal development plan, to be implemented in the future.
 Beyond various bands appearing in different colors, it is envisioned that it will be possible to add a legend in the plot.
 However, currently there is a relatively simple workaround - see below for the necessary steps.

-2.2  One can add an additional column to the table generated in the previous seach.
+2.2  One can add an additional column to the table generated in the previous search.
 This new column would be an ASCII value of the "band" entry, which is currently in the "character" format.
-To add a new column one needs to click on the 5th icon in the retireved table, as below:
+To add a new column in the table, one needs to click on the 5th icon in the retireved table, as below:

 **Screenshot**